RocketChat/docs-old/6. Developer Guides/Testing/README.md

 Also don't forget to have Google Chrome installed.

 ### Starting the tests
-To start testing run the command `meteor npm run chimp-test`.
+To start testing, with the server running, run the command `meteor npm run chimp-test`.
 If you have a clean database with no users just run the command normally, it will create a admin with the default values.

 But if you already have a admin user you must add the following environment variables: